Refinement Modal Logic: Refinement modal logic

 The \emph{module checking problem} \cite{kupferman01} is the problem of determining whether an \emph{open} system satisfies a given property.
 In other words, whether the property holds when the system is composed with an arbitrary environment.
-Let us say that action $c$ is internal, while action $u$ comes from the environment.
-We answer positively to the module checking problem iff $S \models \G_u \phi$.
-As arbitrary environments are too permissive, we may force hypotheses such as restricting to \emph{non-blocking} environements.
-By `guarding' the universal quantification over all $u$-refinements (i.e.\ all environements) with the $\text{\tt NonBlocking}$ assumption, the statement becomes where $\text{\tt NonBlocking}$ is easily expressible in $\lang^\mu$ as $\equiv \nu x. \M_u \top \wedge \know x$.
+Let us say that action $c$ is an abstract action that denotes internal ones, while action $u$ abstracts all external actions, i.e.\ actions performed by the environment.
+Also, assume there is an atomic proposition $e$ that distinguishes states where it is the turn of the system to act (thus only action $c$ is available) from states where it is the turn of the environment (thus only action $u$ is available).
+In this setting, we answer positively to the module checking problem iff $S \models \G_u \phi$.
+As arbitrary environments are too permissive, we may force hypotheses such as restricting to \emph{non-blocking} environments: the property can be captured by the $\lang^\mu$-formula $\text{\tt NonBlockingEnv} := \nu x. (e \Rightarrow \M_u \top) \wedge \know x$, which formally says that it is always the case ($ \nu x. (....) \wedge \know x$) that whenever in an environment state, there is an outgoing transition from that state ($e \Rightarrow \M_u \top$).
+Now, by `guarding' the universal quantification over all $u$-refinements (i.e.\ all environments) with the $\text{\tt NonBlockingEnv}$ assumption, the statement becomes

 The \emph{generalized control problem} is the combination of the two previous problems, by questioning the existence of a control such that the controlled system satisfies the property in all possible environments.
 This is expressed by wondering whether